artis3n/kali-artis3n/README.md

 ### Recognition

-Thanks @AnitGandhi for help optimizing my Dockerfile and build images.
+Thanks @AnitGandhi for help optimizing the Dockerfile and build images.